One out of every 700 newborn babies is affected by a cleft lip and palate, making it one of the most common birth defects in the United States.

 Accurate diagnosis is extremely important in the care of a child with a cleft lip and/or cleft palate.

-Cleft lip/palate conditions are often diagnosed before a baby is born, during a prenatal ultrasound.
-A suspected cleft lip/palate diagnosis would then be confirmed at birth by a detailed examination.
+Cleft lip and palate conditions are often diagnosed before a baby is born, during a prenatal ultrasound.
+A suspected cleft lip and/or cleft palate diagnosis would then be confirmed at birth by a detailed examination.

 A child with a cleft may undergo four to five operations spanning the years from infancy to young adulthood.

-What is the long-term outlook for a child with cleft lip and/or cleft plate?
+What is the long-term outlook for a child with cleft lip and/or cleft palate?

 C.S.
-Mott Children’s Hospital’s Craniofacial Anomalies Program at C.S.
-Mott Children’s Hospital has deep, specialized experience taking care of children like yours.
+Mott Children’s Hospital’s Craniofacial Anomalies Program has deep, specialized experience taking care of children like yours.
 The outlook for the future in terms of your child's appearance, function, and psychosocial well-being is excellent.

 Children who have had cleft lip and/or cleft palate repair often require care beyond just the surgical repair of their lip or palate.
 Our multidisciplinary team will work with you to meet your family’s needs every step along the way.
-Common challenges experienced by children with cleft lip/palate include:
+Common challenges experienced by children with cleft lip and/or cleft palate include: